 Janine Heiner Buchanan,

-During more than a decade of working in commercial real estate as a national commercial underwriter for First American Title Insurance Company and as President and CEO of Service First Title & Escrow, LLC, Janine also provided property and legal research support to the University of Memphis’ Center for Community Building and Neighborhood Action (CBANA).
+Janine’s professional experience includes criminal defense work, along with a decade in the commercial real estate industry, as a national commercial underwriter for First American Title Insurance Company, and CEO of Service First Title & Escrow, LLC.
+Janine also served as a research associate at the University of Memphis’ Center for Community Building and Neighborhood Action.

 Joe E. Gurley, II